 The banking, financial and regulatory system and framework; The regulators: The Reserve Bank, APRA, ASIC; Banking basics (e.g. fractional reserve lending, capital adequacy, risk management, capital adequacy, liquidity); Problems relating to regulation, some theoretical principles; Financial markets and institutions.
 These topics are studied against the backdrop of financial crises, including the Global Financial Crisis of 2008.
 Australian regulators are placed in international context and the importance of international regulation is highlighted.

 The nature of banks and deposits.
 Obligations of banks and customers.
 Different accounts.

 Electronic banking; liabilities and obligations of financial institutions and customers.

-Parties and liabilities under negotiable instruments
+Bills of exchange and cheques as payment mechanisms; Parties and liabilities under negotiable instruments

 Obligations of banks and financial institutions under the Anti-Money Laundering and Counter-terrorism financing legislation.